The ONLY Tile Removal Tools that TRULY Capture the Dust

 Using the DustRam® in conjunction with an electric chipping hammer severely cuts down on the amount of time it takes to remove the tile, due to both the quick action of the hammer and the simultaneous cleanup of the DustRam®.
 Many home improvement contractors already use electric chipping hammers to remove tile, but most do not know about the DustRam® or end up using cheaper alternatives that are only virtually dust-free.

 The “virtually” qualifier, in this case, means that a large amount of dust collected during tile removal will escape into the air.
-If you are using a virtually dust-free attachment you would still need to wear a dust mask to protect your airway, and will still be finding dust on your surfaces hours after what escaped has a chance to settle.
-There is no comparison between the competition and the DustRam® if you want an easy to use tool that eliminates the dusty mess.
+If you are using a virtually dust-free attachment you would still need to wear a dust mask to protect your airway and will still be finding dust on your surfaces hours after what escaped has a chance to settle.
+There is no comparison between the competition and the DustRam® if you want an easy-to-use tool that eliminates the dusty mess.

-After removing floor tile, there is still the matter of removing the thinset used to adhere it to the concrete underneath.
+After removing floor tile there is still the matter of removing the thinset used to adhere it to the concrete underneath.
 Sometimes, the electric chipping hammer can be used to chisel away at this thinset.
 In many cases, however, this is not the most effective or fastest way to accomplish this task.

 The PulseRam® patented vacuum with the other tools concentrates its suction power right at the source of the dust, where the grinding face meets the thinset.
 The system also includes several shapes of skirts that envelop the grinder and contains the dust from escaping before it gets away.
-Using this system again means no prep work has to be done to prevent unwanted dust from entering areas that should be kept clean.
+Using this system again means no prep work must be done to prevent unwanted dust from entering areas that should be kept clean.

+Once you are done grinding down and removing the thinset, the surface is usually ready for applying new tile or another flooring.
 The same claim cannot be said for any other method of thinset removal.
 Though there are also grinders with vacuums that claim to be virtually dust-free, none of them capture the dust in the way that the DustRam® System does.

-The only way to remove tile quickly and have as little mess to deal with as possible is to combine the right power tools with the DustRam® System.
+With so many tools that can be used to remove tile and thinset; they all have their pros and cons.
+What they have in common is every single traditional option will leave you with a massive mess to clean up.
+The only way to remove tile quickly and have a little mess to deal with as possible is to combine the right power tools with the DustRam® System.
 Being able to clean up all the dust as you go is an incredible benefit that pays for itself in no time.